Premiership of Doug Ford: Energy

-In July 2018 Minister Rickford tabled Bill 2: Urgent Priorities Act, which received Royal Assent in the same month.
+In July 2018, Minister Rickford tabled Bill 2: Urgent Priorities Act, which received Royal Assent in the same month.
 The first session of the 42nd Legislature was on July 11 and Bill 2, which passed into law on July 25, was the Ford Government's first piece of legislation.
 Bill 2—an omnibus bill—was "criticized by both "business groups and unions".
 It legislated an end to the strike between York University and Canadian Union of Public Employees (CUPE), cancelled the White Pines Wind Project wind farm contract, and gave Ontario government "veto power over compensation at Hydro One."

+In December 2025, Ford and New York governor Kathy Hochul signed a memorandum of understanding which makes the New York Power Authority and Ontario Power Generation work together on advancing nuclear energy technology.

+In July 2026, Ford and Alberta premier Danielle Smith proposed an oil pipeline from Alberta to Sarnia, Ontario.

+Small modular reactors

+In November 2020, Ontario Power Generation (OPG) announced plans to build a small modular reactor (SMR) at Darlington Nuclear Generating Station.
+OPG will work with GE Vernova Hitachi Nuclear Canada to build the SMR.

+On December 2, 2022, Ontario Power Generation officially broke ground on the Darlington SMR (Darlington B) project.
+The first unit to be constructed is a GVH BWRX-300 unit.

+Construction started in May 2025, with the reactor expected to come online in 2030.